giampaolo/psutil/docs/api.rst

   .. note::

-    Since :class:`Process` instances are reused across calls, a subsequent :func:`process_iter` call will overwrite or clear any previously pre-fetched values.
+    since :class:`Process` instances are reused across calls, a subsequent :func:`process_iter` call will overwrite or clear any previously pre-fetched values.
 Do not rely on cached values from a prior iteration.